mboboGO/DVBE/README.md

 # DVBE
-This is an implementation for DVBE, which has been accepted by CVPR2020.
+This is an implementation for Domain-aware Visual Bias Eliminating for Generalized Zero-Shot Learning[https://arxiv.org/pdf/2003.13261], which has been accepted by CVPR2020.
+DVBE is a new state-of-the-art method for generalized zero-shot learning.

 ## Introduction

-This project is a pytorch implementation of.
+This project is a basic implementation of DVBE by pytorch platform.
-Code will be orgnized soon in recent days.
+To do:
+1. adding the autoML part.
+2. publishing the segmentation version.

 ## Requirements